Tom Harmon: Early life

 Harmon was born in Rensselaer, Indiana, at the family home at 118 South Weston Street, the son of Illinois natives Rose Marie (née Quinn) and Louis A. Harmon (1873–1948), a real estate agent.
 Harmon had five older siblings, Louella, Harold, Mary, Louis, and Eugene, all born in Indiana.
 His maternal grandparents were Irish, while his father was of French, German, and Irish descent.

 In 1924, the family moved to Gary, Indiana.
 At the time of the 1930 U.S. Census, the family was living at 578 Van Buren in Gary, where Harmon's father was employed as a real estate salesman, and his mother was employed as a clerk for the Census Bureau.

 Harmon's three older brothers all excelled in athletics before him: Harold was a track star at Purdue University, Louis played basketball at Purdue, and Eugene was the captain of Tulane University's basketball team.

 Harmon attended Horace Mann High School in Gary, graduating in 1937.
 He received 14 varsity letters in 10 sports at Horace Mann.
 He won the Indiana state championship both in the 100-yard dash and 220-yard low hurdles and won the national interscholastic scoring championship in football with 150 points.
-He ran the 100-yard dash in 9.9 seconds (half a second slower than Jesse Owens' world record) and 220-yard low hurdles in 22.6 seconds.
+He ran the 100-yard dash in 9.9 seconds, and 220-yard low hurdles in 22.6 seconds.
 He was also a star basketball player and threw two no-hitters as a pitcher in AAU baseball.
 Michigan athletic director Fielding H. Yost in 1937 proclaimed Harmon "the greatest high school athlete of the year".